 What should I do if I have questions?

-You’ll find it useful to register for our community discussion forums (you can log in with a local account, or with your Twitter/Facebook/GitHub credentials) and request access to the “Working with CafPress” group.
-It’s locked down.
+You’ll find it useful to register for our community discussion forums to ask your question.
 Please avoid disclosing the title of the work you’re pitching, to protect our blinded review process.

 You may also use our Contact form to register general-interest questions.
 We welcome these questions if you use the form.
 We do not recommend calling or emailing, because you’ll wait a very, very, very long time before you receive a response by phone or email, and you may just get a response asking you to file an inquiry using the Contact form.